Photo Credit: Matthew Kroker

 For those not in the know (which included us until recently), Donburi (which literally translates to bowl) is a classic Japanese rice bowl dish consisting of meat and vegetables and other ingredients simmered and served over rice.
 Strangely enough, despite our comprehensive range of Asian cuisine options, no one else specialises in Donburi in Adelaide.

-Some of the spirits are extremely rare and will only be accessible at The Donburi House.
-Sourced from small provinces in Japan and unknown even to locals.
+Some of the spirits on offer are extremely rare and will only be accessible at The Donburi House.
+There will be a selection sourced from small provinces in Japan and unknown even to locals.

 You can be forgiven for not knowing about certain labels like Matsui and Kurayoshi Whisky, but both will be on offer at The Donburi House as well as a prized bottle of Kavalan Whisky which was named the World’s Best Whisky by the prestigious World Whiskies Awards in 2015.

 Donburi House will also have a range of wines on offer (all vegan) and Asahi black and Super Dry on tap.
 While these are a smaller range, the quality is high end.
 Lulu’s repertoire of Japanese or Asian based cocktails will also be on offer.